DaemonTsun/t1/README.md

 Individual tests may be run with `make run<testname>`, all tests can be run with `make runtests`.
 `make vrun<testname>` gives more information about the tests, including the time it took for each individual test to complete.
 `make valgrind<testname>` runs valgrind on the given test, with the output being in `<bindir>/<testdir>/valgrind.log`.

+All of the tests will also be added as CTest tests, so using `ctest` is also an option.